n8finch/n8finch.github.io/_posts/2015-11-05-Checkin copy.markdown

 ##Main GTD for the Day##

-- Emport and then Import Members (get WPAllImport)
+- Export and then Import Members (get WPAllImport)

 ####Did I do this?####

-- ??
+- Yes!

 ###What Else Did I Accomplish?###